cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 In addition to her brilliant work as a TEAM-CBT psychiatrist and teacher, Heather is a singer and improviser who collaborated in the creation of lyrics for some of Brandon’s songs.
 She is a member of the performance group, [Berkeley Improv](https://www.facebook.com/pg/BerkeleyPlayers/photos/?ref=page_internal"> The Berkeley Players,</a> and is the director of <a href= "http://www.berkeleyimprov.com), a Bay Area school of improv that offers improv acting classes for adults and youth.
 Heather says, "Improv is a lot like TEAM CBT - full of laughter and enlightenment.
 The best moments tend to happen when we throw shame to the wind and let magic arise from the ordinary and let our 'mistakes' become gifts."

-In addition to his brilliant work as a TEAM-CBT psychiatrist and teacher, Brandon has a musical group that is connected with the <a href="http://www.facebook.com/justiceartscollective">Justice Arts Collective</a> at Chabot College in Hayward California.
+In addition to his brilliant work as a TEAM-CBT psychiatrist and teacher, Brandon has a musical group that is connected with the [Justice Arts Collective](http://www.facebook.com/justiceartscollective) at Chabot College in Hayward California.
 In that group, he works with students to create musical pieces with social justice themes, often in the style of hip hop with Latin beats.
 Most, if not all of the students have experienced personal trauma and social inequity.
 Through music, they can share their truths, their hearts and their wealth of experiences with each other and the community, while at the same time working for social change.

 Brandon explains that “we form deep connections with each other, and it’s become something of a family .
-A couple of years ago, we made <a href="http://www.justiceartscollective.com/">a music video</a> for our song, ‘From Mt.
+A couple of years ago, we made [a music video](http://www.justiceartscollective.com/) for our song, ‘From Mt.
 Tamalpais to Fruitvale Station,’ and actually won first place in the My Hero International Film Festival and in the World Independent Film Festival, as well as awards in many other film festivals.
 [Check it out! ](http://www.justiceartscollective.com/)We’re now working on a new video about immigration with our song, 'Bring Down the Wall.'"

-Brandon has also worked with Amy Specter in the creation of a company called <a href="http://www.gamefulmind.com">Gameful Mind</a>.
+Brandon has also worked with Amy Specter in the creation of a company called [Gameful Mind](http://www.gamefulmind.com).
 He explains that “we wanted playful ways to support adults and kids in developing skills to be and stay emotionally well.
 So, we made the game TuneIN TuneUP, as well as some other games and playful shirts and such.”

 David and Rhonda